RetroGamerStuff/n64rgb/misc/RCP2Pads/README.md

 ## Preparation

-You need

-- components as listed in BOM
+You need components as listed in BOM.
-- if you have resistors at the input of your N64RGB modding board, you need to replace them with ferrit beads (see BOM if for proper replacements)

 Assemble the board.
-The resistor arrays don't have an orientation.
+The ferrite bead / resistor arrays don't have an orientation.

 ## Installation

-Solder the FPC board to the output pins 6 - 28 (pin 5 has a dot, pin 30 also) of the RCP-NUS.
+Solder the FPC board to the output pins 8 - 28 (pin 5 has a dot, pin 30 also) of the RCP-NUS.

 Connect pad for Ctrl. and Rst. as stated in the table above.
 More information about appropriate solder points can be found in the Guide.